- Surgical Abortion

 Your gynecologist may order a colposcopy if your cervix appears abnormal during your pelvic exam and Pap smear, or if you have a history of prenatal DES exposure.

-Colposcopy is a simple, 10- to 15-minute procedure that is painless and performed in a gynecologist’s office.
+Colposcopy is a simple, 10- to 15-minute gynecological service that is painless and performed in a gynecologist’s office.
 You are positioned on the examination table like you are for a Pap smear, and an acetic acid (such as common table vinegar) is placed on the cervix.

 Your physician will use a colposcope — a large, electric microscope that is positioned approximately 30 cm from the vagina — to view your cervix.
 A bright light on the end of the colposcope lets the gynecologist clearly see the cervix.